zapier/visual-builder/docs/_build/fields/add-fields.md

 #### Dynamic Dropdown

-If users need to select data from their account in your app—such as a project, folder, team member, or other user-specific detail—then you would use a dynamic dropdown.
+If users need to select data from their account in your app — such as a project, folder, team member, or other user-specific detail — then you would use a dynamic dropdown.
 For dynamic dropdowns, Zapier first fetches data from your API and then displays it in a menu.

 The best way to make a dynamic dropdown is to use a dedicated trigger to fetch the values for the menu.

 **1. Build a trigger to fetch dynamic dropdown data**

 Create a new trigger, with a key, name, and noun.
-This trigger won't be seen by users but you may wish to include a description for your internal team's awareness.
+This trigger is usually configured to not be seen by users but you may wish to include a description for your internal team's awareness.
 In the _Visibility in Editor_ field, select `Hidden` to hide this trigger from your app's trigger list in Zapier.

 ![Zapier hidden trigger setting](https://cdn.zappy.app/36d19e02a566c61c3df00e7b6987daf1.png)

+You can also use an existing, visible trigger to power a dynamic dropdown if applicable.

 Skip the _Input Designer_ tab, as the dynamic dropdown cannot require any user input.